-o The institution meets the standards in (Intermediate Care Facility Requirements; All Facilities) and (Conditions of Participation for Intermediate Care Facilities for the Mentally Retarded); and
+o The institution meets the standards in 42 CFR 443.75(b) (Intermediate Care Facility Requirements; All Facilities) and 42 CFR 483, Subpart D (Conditions of Participation for Intermediate Care Facilities for the Mentally Retarded); and

 o The mentally retarded recipient for whom payment is requested is receiving active treatment as defined in 42 CFR 483.440.

-§

-§§§§§
+NF Services - §1919(a) of the Act

+These are services provided in a facility that:

+o Is primarily engaged in providing to residents:

+- Skilled nursing care and related services for residents who require medical or nursing care,

+- Rehabilitation services for the rehabilitation of injured, disabled, or sick persons, or

+- On a regular basis, health-related care and services to individuals who because of their mental or physical condition require care and services (above the level of room and board) which can be made available to them only through institutional facilities, and

+- Is not primarily for the care and treatment of mental diseases;

+o Has in effect a transfer agreement (meeting the requirements of §1861(l) of the Act, with one or more hospitals having agreements in effect under §1866; and

+o Meets the requirements for a nursing facility described in §1919(b), (c) and (d) of the Act.

+Such term also includes any facility which is located in a State or on an Indian reservation and is certified by the Secretary as meeting the requirements of §1919(a)(1), and §1919 (b), (c), and (d) of the Act.

-Mental Health Services for the Aged - 42 CFR 440.140(b) and (c)
+Mental Health NF Services for the Aged - 42 CFR 440.140(b) and (c)

-defined 42 CFR 440.40(a) and 42 CFR 440.150 provided in an institution for mental disease to recipients determined to be in need of such services.
+These are services defined in 42 CFR 440.40(a) and in 42 CFR 440.150 and which are provided in an institution for mental disease to recipients determined to be in need of such services.

 A-2 Rev. 79